 - Vocabulary: You are responsible for learning both the vocabulary introduced in class and in the textbook.
-Your notebook and the vocabulary lists at the end of the chapter will be the basis for weekly vocabulary quizzes (5 words). - Writing: There will be several writing assignments, some will be graded.
-In grading your assignment, your instructor will take into consideration use of vocabulary and grammar covered in class, as well as organization and creativity.
+Your notebook and the vocabulary lists at the end of the chapter will be the basis for weekly vocabulary quizzes (5 words). - Compositions: In grading your composition, your instructor will take into consideration use of vocabulary and grammar covered in class, organization and creativity.
 Your instructor will read your composition and circle errors that you should be able to correct yourself.
-Make corrections and hand in the corrected composition to your instructor. - Movie: This quarter's movie (Das Wunder von Bern) will give you an authentic listening and viewing experience in German.
-Please watch the movie before Week 6 (you can rent it or watch it at the Film & Video Reserves (FVR) in the Geisel Library).
-You will have a written assignment for the movie and should be prepared to discuss the movie in class. - Conversation Final: The Conversation final exam is an individual 15 minute conversation with your instructor (which may be recorded).
+Make corrections and hand in the corrected composition to your instructor.
+Both versions of your compositions will be graded. - Movies: This quarter's movies, Good-bye Lenin and Im Juli will give you an authentic listening and viewing experience in German.
+Please watch the movie before week 9, (you can rent it or watch it at the Film & Video Reserves (FVR) in the Geisel Library.
+You will have a written assignment for the movie and should be prepared to discuss the movie in class. - Oral presentation: There will be one oral presentation 5-7 minutes long on a cultural topic or a topic on which you are an expert.
+Your instructor will approve your topic for the class presentation.
+You may use notes, but you should not memorize or read the report.
+You are encouraged to use slides, props, handouts, or other aids to make your presentations livelier. - Conversation Final: The Conversation final exam is an individual 15-minute conversation with your instructor (which may be taped).
 Sign up in class in week 10 for an appointment during finals week.
 The final cannot be taken earlier.
 Your instructor will judge the final for comprehension, content, vocabulary, fluency, grammar, and pronunciation.
-For more information go to the FAQs under your LLP account at https://lang.ucsd.edu/llp